 Its two garbage-can sized pistons displaced 501 cubic inches (8.2 L) and when pushed all the way to its 900 rpm red line, developed some 40 hp.
 Why did it come out so rarely?

-It was ancient, a bitch for Mr. Y to start by hand spinning its flywheel, was slow as molasses, and not very efficient.
-Only when it was needed, to pull out the other tractors and their load if they got stuck in a mud hole during an unusually wet summer did it make its regal appearance, looking disdainfully down on the newfangled tractors with their sissy rubber tires.
+It was ancient, a bitch for Mr. Yoder to start by hand spinning its flywheel, was slow as molasses, and not very efficient.
+Only when it was needed, to pull out the other tractors and their load if they got stuck in a mud hole during an unusually wet summer, did it make its regal appearance, looking disdainfully down on the newfangled tractors with their sissy rubber tires.

 With its lugged wheels, it was utterly unstoppable.
 You could see the drive wheels pulsate with each piston power stroke.
 It afforded some of the more memorable moments of my youth, to see, hear and feel that D’s completely un-muffled sewer-sized exhaust pipe huffing and chuffing away to pull out the M-TA and a drag full of hay up a muddy slope at a snails pace.

-My job was to steer a weaving course between the bales, and get so close to each of them so that Mr. Y and a helpful neighbor standing on the drag would just grab the bales as they went by on each side, and stack them.
+My job was to steer a weaving course between the bales, and get so close to each of them so that Mr. Yoder and a helpful neighbor standing on the drag would just grab the bales as they went by on each side, and stack them.
 I got lots of dirty looks for all the getting off and running I made him do.
 I didn’t fully appreciate their plight until I was old enough (twelve) to stack the forty pound bales myself (now that was hard work).
 I looked longingly up at the oldest son on the Farmall whose turn it now was to make us run for the bales.

 The drag was pulled up to the big barn, and hay forks were were lowered and inserted into a cube of bales.
 The little Ford 8N was hooked to the other end of the rope, and at the signal, carefully driven forward to raise the bales.
 When the forks hit the rail at the top of the barn, the wheels on the fork would engage, and it would now move horizontally into the barn hay loft.
 There was another rope hanging down from the forks, and when the bales were at the right point in the hay loft, the rope was tugged, releasing the forks and the bales would tumble down, to be stacked by…whoever ended up there.
 I used to drive the 8N for that job, until one year I was deemed to big and strong to not be in the haymow stacking bales.
+Hard, hot and dusty work, putting away a whole winter’s worth of hay for a herd of dairy cows.

 The lessons learned were often in precarious circumstances, but indelible.
 Inching a three ton tractor to hitch up a wagon between the posts in the bowels of a barn, I learned to play the clutch friction point like a Stradivarius.
 I didn’t want to add a knocked-down barn to my list of accidents.